 Furthermore, a Yoruba professor in the Geography of Nigeria will tell you Bini man or Ibibio man is Igbo; an Igbo Professor in the Anthropology of Nigeria will tell you a man from Tiv or Birom is Hausa; and a Hausa professor of the Town and Regional planning of Nigeria will tell you Warri is in India or Eket is in China.
 If professors on these subjects cannot understand ethnic and regional differences, how could primary kids?
-Yet, tribe is not the focus of the article but a unified ethically consistent foundation in training the youth using the nation’s adopted ligua franca, English language.
+Yet, tribe is not the focus of the article but a unified ethical and consistent foundation in training the youth using the nation’s adopted lingua franca, the English language.

-By instinctive morality, Ali was not a role model kids could speak about with their parents or adults nor could they identify with him among peers; they simply internalised him in the core of their discursive.
-Ali had to be sublimated passively in their minds and from there he wreaks havoc today.
-This was a very powerful but poisonous influence on the minds of children in school in the name of education.
+By instinctive morality, Ali was not a role model kids could speak about with their parents or adults.
+Nor could they identify with him among peers; they internalise him at the core of their discursive mind.
+The passive minds of children sublimate Ali’s antics and, from there, he wreaks havoc today.
+This was a powerful but poisonous influence on the minds of children in school in the name of education.
 It should not go unnoticed.

-A nine-year old Nigerian kid already knows his father has to build a house / buy a jeep to gain respect.
-Or that her mother should never share any information that would benefit others.
-Or that when he grows up he would never ‘trek’ (walk or use public road transport) but own cars.
+A nine-year-old Nigerian kid already knows his father has to build a house / buy a jeep to gain respect.
+Her mother should not reveal information that would benefit other people.
+And that when he grows up, he would never ‘trek’ (walk or use public road transport) but own cars.
 Or that she is going to marry a wealthy man when she grows up because she does not want to suffer.
-When these things are not possible or available, Ali rears his head in their head; and an amoral universalism seems to be intuitively accepted by most like some collective unconscious.
-Thus, Nigerian kids grow up too fast to materialism and their expectation can be moderate to highly obscene; greed and corruption are inevitable.
+When these things are not possible, Ali rears his head in their head; and an amoral universalism seems to intuitive acceptance by most, like some collective unconscious.
+Thus, Nigerian kids grow up too fast to materialism and their expectation can be moderate to obscene; greed and corruption are inevitable.

 The “Ali psyche” transmission and its impacts are undeniable.
 This is not to deny any other influences that makes Nigeria what it is for the worse.